The Pirates’ 10 Most Memorable Games

 The night before the Pirates and Mets hooked up for the second of three games at Three Rivers Stadium, a crowd of 24,000 had showed up hoping to see the great Roberto Clemente, now 38, become the first Pirate to collect 3,000 hits exclusively for the franchise.
 He almost got it, but a questionable scoring decision on a bobbled grounder was ruled an error instead of a hit—sending the normally reserved Clemente to vocally blast away at the box score following the game.

 Clemente was back in the lineup the next day and, before a much smaller gathering of 13,000, struck out in his first at-bat—then, in his second, lashed out a line drive off the Mets’ Jon Matlack that found its way to the left-center field wall for a double, making him the 11th major leaguer to reach 3,000.
 He then scored on a Manny Sanguillen single that opened the scoring for the Pirates, on their way to a 5-0 win.
-An inning later, Clemente was replaced by Mazeroski, who with Clemente were the only two players on both the 1960 and 1971 Pirates championship rosters.
+An inning later, Clemente was replaced by Mazeroski, who with Clemente were the only two players on both the 1960 and 1971 Pirates world rosters.

 The milestone hit by Clemente would be his last; he never came to bat in any of the Pirates’ three remaining games.
 Three months later, on New Year’s Eve, he was tragically killed when a plane bound for Nicaragua from his native Puerto Rico with earthquake relief supplies crashed into the Caribbean shortly after takeoff, leaving no survivors.